stuartellis/tf-tasks/README.md

 - Multiple infrastructure components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as separate [units](#units)
 - Multiple instances of the same component with different configurations with [contexts](#contexts)
-- Temporary instances of a component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+- Extra instances of a component for testing or development with [tracks](#tracks).
+Each track is a separate [workspace](https://opentofu.org/docs/language/state/workspaces/).
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.